surveyjs/survey-creator/docs/toolbox.md

     import "survey-creator-core/survey-creator-core.i18n";
     ```

-    If you did not find a desired component in the list above, refer to the following help topic for instructions on how to integrate any 3rd-party component into Survey Creator: [Create Custom Widget](https://surveyjs.io/Documentation/Survey-Creator?id=Create-Custom-Widget).
+    If you did not find the desired component in the list above, refer to the following help topic for instructions on how to integrate any third-party component into Survey Creator: [Create Custom Widget](https://surveyjs.io/Documentation/Survey-Creator?id=Create-Custom-Widget).
 -->

 <!--